-Using Problem-Based Learning Exercises as a Teaching Method
+Using Problem-Based Learning Exercises

 - Problem-Based Learning

-- Teaching Techniques in Problem-Based Learning

 - Failing Forward

 - Problem-Based Learning Exercise

-- Using Problem-Based Learning Exercises as a Teaching Method
+- Using Problem-Based Learning Exercises

-roblem-based learning is a method of teaching that presents trainees with a reallife, ill-structured problem that has no easy solution.
+roblem-based learning is a method of teaching that presents trainees with a real-life, ill-structured problem that has no easy solution.
 (See inset box.)
-The PTO model encourages the trainee to ask questions, hypothesize, research, and then solve the problem.
+The PTO program encourages the trainee to ask questions, hypothesize, research, and then solve the problem.
 Some of the benefits of problem-based learning include an opportunity for problem solving according to individual learning styles and the development of critical thinking skills.
-Most important, the trainee learns to enlist the community as group members in his or her learning process.
+Most important, the trainee enlists the community as group members in his or her learning process.